IBM/universal-connectors/filter-plugin/logstash-filter-redshift-aws-guardium/README.md

 ## Viewing the logs entries on Cloudwatch

 ### Procedure
-Go to Cloudwatch from the search box and find the details of the generated logs (UserActivity/Connection) in below log groups:
+Go to Cloudwatch from the search box and find the details of the generated logs (UserActivity/Connection) in the following log groups:
 `/aws/redshift/cluster/ds-redshift-cluster/connectionlog`
 `/aws/redshift/cluster/ds-redshift-cluster/useractivitylog`
 Note : We are not capturing logs from cloudwatch `/aws/redshift/cluster/ds-redshift-cluster/userlog` group.